Please visit Join a Study Group and contact a group leader to be a Recognized Study Group Participant.

 RSG Leader Information

 Any student can be an RSG Leader for a first or second year Faculty of Science course they are currently enrolled in (course codes BIOC, BIOL, CHEM, COMP, ERTH, HLTH, MATH, NEUR, PHYS, STAT, or TSES).
-Because NEUR 1201, 1202, 1203, and 2001 already provide study group leaders, Recognized Study Groups cannot be created for these courses.
+NEUR 1202 and 1203 run their own study groups by the Department and you can sign up to join here.

 Leaders are not tutors - you are learning along with your peers in a group.
 You do not need to be a subject expert to be an RSG Leader.